 Independent news on politics and war.
-Founded by Ryan Grim, Jeremy Scahill, and veterans of The Intercept.
+Founded by veteran investigative journalists Ryan Grim, Jeremy Scahill, and Nausicaa Renner.

 Investigative journalism lives on.

 Gaza is under siege.
 Ukraine is starting to use U.S. weapons inside of Russia.
 India is assassinating its leader’s political enemies around the world.
-The U.S. election somehow has left the American people to choose between Donald Trump and Joe Biden.
-Again.
+The U.S. election has left the American people to choose between Donald Trump, who uses the term Palestinian as a slur, and Kamala Harris, who has done little to separate herself from the genocidal policy of the administration in which she serves.

 Free speech is under unprecedented assault from corporate and government forces.
 Far right movements are surging in Europe and beyond.
 A militant new labor movement is on the march here in the United States, but a corporate backlash is brewing.

 At a time when the world desperately needs hard-hitting journalism, establishment and corporate media outlets are failing the public and democracy itself.
-That’s why Jeremy Scahill and Ryan Grim started Drop Site, a non-aligned, investigative news organization dedicated to exposing the crimes of the powerful — particularly in overt and secret conflicts where the U.S. government is playing a key role.
+That’s why Ryan Grim, Jeremy Scahill, and Nausicaa Renner started Drop Site, a non-aligned, investigative news organization dedicated to exposing the crimes of the powerful — particularly in overt and secret conflicts where the U.S. government is playing a key role.

 Drop Site is not simply another non-partisan news organization.
 It is completely independent journalism dedicated to principles of accuracy and accountability.
 We are never afraid to take a stand for truth, regardless of the partisan consequences or the risk of political or personal unpopularity.